-- · A feedstock user.
+- A feedstock user.

-- A gasohol blender.

-- An industrial user.
+- · An industrial user.

 - A throughputter that is not a position holder.

 - An ultimate vendor.

-- An ultimate vendor (blocked pump).

-Ultimate vendors do not need to be registered to buy or sell diesel fuel or kerosene.
-However, they must be registered for filing certain claims for the excise tax on these fuels.
+Ultimate vendors do not need to be registered to buy or sell fuel.
+However, they must be registered to file claims for certain sales of fuel.

 Taxable fuel registrant.
 This is an enterer, an industrial user, a refiner, a terminal operator, or a throughputter who received a Letter of Registration under the excise tax registration provisions and whose registration has not been revoked or suspended.
-The term taxable fuel means gasoline, diesel fuel, and kerosene.
 The term registrant as used in the discussions of these fuels means a taxable fuel registrant.